Last Updated on August 7, 2022 by Max

 Exercise and estrogen level.

-Though you can read a lot about how exercise may help lower your estrogen levels, at least these claims are not grounded, not to say, misleading.
+Though you can read a lot about how exercise may help lower your estrogen levels, at least these claims are not grounded or misleading.
 This is exactly the case when we readily wishful thinking and no one has doubts.

 There is not so much research on the effect of workouts on estradiol levels in men.
 The results of a randomized controlled trial published by Hawkins.
 VN et al. in 2008 showed no statistically significant differences in testosterone, free testosterone, estradiol, or free estradiol in exercisers versus controls.
 Though, the training increased the levels of dihydrotestosterone and sex hormone-binding globulin.
 The study has lasted for 12 months and involved 102 men of 40-75 yr.